 Sunshine Coast Orthopaedic Group run regular free education seminars on operative and non-operative treatments for Osteoarthritis.
 To check out the upcoming event dates and locations and book your free ticket click here Osteoarthritis education events.

-Dr Daevyd Rodda and Dr Frank Connon are focussed on the importance of a multi-disciplinary, team-based approach to arthritis care.
+Dr Daevyd Rodda and the team at Sunshine Coast Orthopaedic Group are focused on the importance of a multi-disciplinary, team-based approach to arthritis care.

-You can learn more about our approach via our website on www.scorthogroup.com.au or call 07 5493 8038 for more information.
+You can learn more about our approach via our website at www.scorthogroup.com.au or call 07 5493 8038 for more information.